 Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels in that city or resort.
 They don’t have a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points or by collecting points on your credit card and spending them at a Four Seasons hotel.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 Amanjena (Aman means “peaceful” in Sanskrit; jena is Arabic for paradise) lies within an oasis of palms and olive trees close to the ancient city of Marrakech.
 Amanjena is the first Aman resort on the African continent.
 Amanjena’s rose-blush walls mirror Marrakech, known in Arabic as Al Medina al-Hamra (the red city).
 The resort’s design emulates the old Moorish pisé (packed earth) buildings and the Berber villages that cling to the High Atlas Mountains.

 The resort’s 32 pavilions and 8 Maisons and Al-Hamra Maison are set within an oasis of palms and mature olive trees.
 All of the resort’s 32 air-conditioned pavilions include a bedroom-living room and a spacious bathroom and dressing area.
 The living area consists of a high, domed ceiling, a king-size platform bed, and an open fireplace.
 Brass lanterns and Berber carpets discreetly reinforce the Moroccan theme.
 Furnishings include a daybed with an accompanying table and chair.

 The suites have a mini-bar, a CD player, and a TV/DVD, while green Moroccan marble and a soaking tub in a garden setting highlight the bathroom.
 Each pavilion has its own private courtyard, along with a pillared minzah (gazebo) and a fountain.

-Amanjena’s six two-story Maisons rise seven meters from floor to ceiling in a variation of the Moroccan townhouse, with trines of second-floor windows looking inward, as if to a garden courtyard.
+Amanjena’s six two-story Maisons rise seven meters from floor to ceiling in a variation of the Moroccan townhouse, with tonnes of second-floor windows looking inward as if to a garden courtyard.